top of page

 President

-Elaine earned her Master of Music Therapy degree from Wilfrid Laurier
+Elaine is a Canadian Certified Counsellor and Certified Music Therapist who runs a solo private practice in Calgary.
+She earned her Master of Music Therapy degree from Wilfrid Laurier

 IMG_0292_edited.jpg